 Condensation on windows in the morning is most common in bedrooms.
 Bedrooms are enclosed for long periods, receive continuous moisture from breathing, and have limited airflow overnight.
 Using ceiling fans in bedrooms can help circulate air and reduce the likelihood of condensation forming overnight.

 As a result, humidity builds up more in bedrooms than in other rooms.
 When combined with cool window glass, condensation becomes visible by morning.
+This is a room-specific effect rather than a whole-house problem.

 Why Condensation Disappears During the Day